2018 NCAA NATIONAL CHAMPION

 “I’m thrilled to help coach at such an established program that is coming off another conference championship and has great things going for it,” Snider added when he first came to Tallahassee.
 “FSU’s history of softball success was such a motivating factor for me to come here, and I have no doubt that through the hard work of this current coaching staff and our student-athletes, we can take this program to the next level.”

-In 2017, Snider joined the coaching staff of the USSSA Pride in the National Pro Fastpitch league.
+In 2017, Snider worked on the coaching staff of the USSSA Pride in the National Pro Fastpitch league as the team finished first in the league in the regular season.

 Snider is married to his wife, Lauren, who is a native of Bellville, Texas.
-The two have one daughter, Riley and one son, Henry.
+The two have a daughter, Riley, and a son, Henry.